r1copin/Whisper-Even-Tuning/README.md

 # Whisper-Even-Tuning

-The work on fine-tuning Whisper model on Even ASR datasets.
+The work on fine-tuning Whisper-small model on Even ASR datasets.

 ## Datasets
 1. [Even Speech Biblical](https://huggingface.co/datasets/tbkazakova/even_speech_biblical) - collection of high-quality audio recordings of biblical texts.
 Total ~67 minutes of audio fragments and its transcription.